 Introducing: Pharmacogenomics (or Pharmacogenetics)

-I know.
 That’s a mouthful.
 Don’t worry.
-We’re going to walk you through it.
+We’re going to break it down and walk you through it.

 That means we can now benefit from new genetic testing that helps predict how a certain medication will work with our particular genes.
 This is one tool furthering the “personalized medicine” movement.

 The field is called pharmacogenomics, or sometimes pharmacogenetics.
-It’s the study of genetic differences that determine our individual responses to drugs, whether positively and negatively.
+Simply put: It’s the study of genetic differences that determine our individual responses to drugs, whether positively and negatively.

 The value of such genetic testing is why the FDA has posted a table of 150 FDA-approved drugs with pharmacogenomic information in their labeling.